 And drop the FLV file into iExtractMP3, select a destination and click ‘Extract’.

-If you fancy an online method of exactly the same procedure, Karl has the low-down.
+If you fancy an online method of exactly the same procedure,.

 Oh and for those of you who prefer web apps, you may try VidToMP3, an online video to MP3 converter.